linuxlsr/azureLearning/README.md

 2. AWS gives you much more granular control over security, and thus if you err it is due to your lack of knowledge.
 Azure appears to be more security first designed, so things like blob storage is treated as a firewall rule while S3 is only recently private by default.

+3. Resource groups are not optional nor tag based like AWS.
+RGs are a type of super container into which all subordinate resources are placed.

 ## Useful Links